frank-mitchell-com/codepoint/README.md

 The current implementation wraps a `Writer`.
 A `ByteBuffer` implementation is in the works.

-Most of these methods work through `AbstractSink`, so a new `CodePoint` implementation needs only subclass that and implement `putCodePoint(int)`, `flush()`, and `close()`.
+Most of these methods have default implementations so a new `CodePoint` implementation needs only implement `putCodePoint(int)`, `flush()`, and `close()`.
 The `char`-methods all translate UTF-16 sequences to code points.